vcampello/lox/README.md

 To implement the following:

-- Interpreter
+- Interpreter - in progress
 - Formatter
 - LSP
 - Debugger
 - MCP server into each of the above

-## Status

-🚧 This is an educational project and a work in progress.

 ## Usage